theforeman/theforeman.org/support.md

 ### Reporting Violations

-Should you need to speak with someone about another Foreman member's behaviour, email the Community Lead, *Greg Sutcliffe* (greg at emeraldreverie.org, male) and/or *Ori Rabin* (orabin at redhat.com, female).
+Should you need to speak with someone about another Foreman member's behaviour, email *Greg Sutcliffe* (greg at emeraldreverie.org, male) and/or *Ori Rabin* (orabin at redhat.com, female).
 We'll do our best to listen to your issue fairly and take appropriate action.

 ## Gathering information